fisharebest/webtrees/README.md

    [webtrees.net](https://webtrees.net/)
   3. While you are in the middle of uploading the new files, a visitor to your site would encounter a mixture of new and old files.
-This could cause unpredictable behaviour or errors.
+This could cause unpredictable behavior or errors.
 To prevent this, create the file **data/offline.txt**.
 While this file exists, visitors will see a “site unavailable - come back later” message.
   4. Unzip the .ZIP file, and upload the files to your web server, overwriting the existing files.